parsabsh/linux-notes/README.md

 echo <argument>
 ```

-The simplest command in linux is `echo` which simply prints out every argument that is passed to it.
-Try typing `echo hello linux!` in your terminal!
+The simplest command in Linux is `echo` which simply prints out every argument that is passed to it.
+Try typing `echo hello Linux!` in your terminal!

 ## pwd